-Before I visited and wrote this Luang Prabang travel blog, I had no idea about what to expect of it.
+Before I visited and wrote this Luang Prabang travel blog, I had no idea about what to expect from it.
 For some reason, I expected it as one of those raw and rustic places that offer no infrastructure to cater to tourists.

 But as I landed there, I was left shell-shocked.
-Of course, the place looked quiet and struggling to devel but not in a bad way.
+Of course, the place looked quiet and struggling to develop but not in a bad way.
 The roads looked clean, people seemed affable, and the cars… well, they were quite a few in number, but just enough to not honk at each other.
 Everything was quiet and pleasant.

 The outline of the distant mountains, the soothing flow of the Mekong, the fresh smell of the surrounding jungle, the perfectly lit nights of paper lanterns, the red brick sidewalks, and the smiling locals repeating ‘Khop Chai’ – that’s what Luang Prabang was in nutshell.